 One of the Seleucid victors announced the rebuilding of the sanctuary of Artemis as a Greek temple.
 However, the blueprint was too grandiose and the temple was not finished.

 Antiochus was defeated by the Romans in the Syrian War (192-188), and the victors awarded Sardes to the Pergamene king Eumenes II Soter, their ally.
-In 175 BCE, construction of the temple was resumed, but again, it was impossible to finish the sanctuary; it was more than three centuries later, during the reign of the Roman emperor Antoninus Pius (r.138-161 CE), that the building was finally complete.
+In 175 BCE, construction of the temple of Artemis was resumed, but again, it was impossible to finish the sanctuary.
+It was more than three centuries later, during the reign of the Roman emperor Antoninus Pius (r.138-161 CE), that the building was finally complete.
 By then, however, the goddess Artemis had been forced to share her home with the emperor.
 It was now a double sanctuary.

 As part of the Roman Empire, Sardes was loyal to the Senate, fighting against king Mithridates VI Eupator during the First Mithridatic War (89-85).
 To its heroic behavior, the city owed certain privileges, such as a special position in the provincial council, and an important law court.
 When the city was destroyed by an earthquake in 17 CE, the emperor Tiberius awarded no less than ten million sesterces for its reconstruction, and told the Sardians that they did not have to pay taxes for five years.note[Tacitus, Annals 2.47.]